Craftimals: Build to the Sun Review

 Craftimals: Build to the Sun 6

 As the name implies, Craftimals: Build to the Sun has you taking control of adorable square animals to build your way to the sun.
-You have to see for yourself what happens when you do reach the sun, but that’s if you can make it that far.
-The environments are very minimal with a simple blue sky that progressively gets darker the higher you up you go with the occasional set of clouds.
+You have to see for yourself what happens when you do reach the sun, but that's if you can make it that far.
+The environments are very minimal with a simple blue sky that progressively gets darker the higher up you go, with the occasional set of clouds.
 It has a static feel with no animation whatsoever.
-The music, although not obstructive is on a loop track, and after a 20-minute build section, I found myself muting the game.
+The music, although not obtrusive, is on a loop track, and after a 20-minute build section, I found myself muting the game.

-It’s a 2D platformer/crafting game where the objective is to build steps to reach the sun while collecting new powers and hats along the way.
-There are no enemies, no time limits or anything; the sky is the limit, literally.
-The controls are simple as you are able to place blocks in a full 360 degrees as well as destroying any blocks you want.
+It's a 2D platformer/crafting game where the objective is to build steps to reach the sun while collecting new powers and hats along the way.
+There are no enemies, no time limits, or anything; the sky is the limit, literally.
+The controls are simple as you are able to place blocks in a full 360 degrees as well as destroy any blocks you want.
 Jumping feels precise and not floaty for a platformer, while holding down the button will have your animal bouncing around like a lunatic.
 This does help when you have to climb over 300 blocks to the top, but one bad jump and you could be facing a much higher climb back up.
 You fall very slowly to the bottom due to the inclusion of a parachute, but it may be too small as it could take upwards of minutes to fall all the way back to the bottom.

 The game has local co-op split-screen multiplayer.
-Originally there was an issue, but it was quickly patched and now co-op is the best way to the play the game.
+Originally there was an issue, but it was quickly patched and now co-op is the best way to play the game.
 Playing with someone else means more blocks to work with at one time and is the best way to quickly build a path to the stars, or have simple fun by destroying blocks your friend is standing on to watch them fall.

 Simply Put